Targeting challenging protein from integrin family

 02/ Methodology

-crystal structures in AI-driven MD simulations.
+• Conformational changes predicted with crystal structures using AI-driven MD simulations.

 03/ Results